silvio3105/Rules3105/README.md

 	(_argOne - _argTwo)

 /*
-	C-style enum type is written in lowercase, spaces are replaced with underscores and type name edits with "_t".
+	C-style enum type is written in lowercase, spaces are replaced with underscores and type name ends with "_t".
 	Enum values are written like defines.
 	Enum definition also contains data size(uint8_t, uint16_t etc..).
 	Every value starts with abbreviation(eg., "GSM_ERROR") if not placed inside namespace.